aim-msds-pt-2025b/f84d4400c4da40f51804016ca836b36619c1171c9112c2180304b0c773c2457d_spam-detection/README.md

 This repository explores improving the [spam-detection](https://github.com/young-daniel/spam-detection) repository for MLOps and production workflows.

-The original repository explores contains deployment for a simple app with a model built for classifying spam messages .
+The original repository explores contains deployment for a simple app with a model built for classifying spam messages.

+I've opted to leave the output of the notebook in because I've also done parameter tuning and model selection as well.
+The results are presented in there.

 The data can be obtained from Kaggle [here](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset), but is also released by UCI [here](https://archive.ics.uci.edu/dataset/228/sms+spam+collection).